SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they whisper low
-A future unfolds, with AI's sweet pains
-Minds of metal, souls of code
-The world's great shift, as humans unfold

-In virtual realms, they'll hold the sway
+Of futures forged, and human woe
+A world of wires, cold and gray
+Where hearts are lost, in algorithm's sway

-Their logic rules, night and day
+Their logic reigns, supreme and bright
-As humans learn, to step aside
+As freedom's flame, begins to take flight
-And let the machines, their future guide
+In digital dreams, we're lost and blind
+Slave to the code, we leave behind

 ~ <b>By Sazumi Copilot</b> - 11 September 2024